kovesdieszter/Share-a-fact---project/README.md

 - User can add a new fact
 - User can filter the facts by categories
-- User can vote the facts
+- User can vote for the facts

 ## Tech stack